Share:

 Norske Tog is responsible for bringing the coverage available on the outside of the train inside.
 The mobile network operators are responsible for developing the commercial network around the lines, and Bane NOR is responsible for coordinating and facilitating that the commercial telecommunications operators are able to carry out the work to provide coverage within the tunnels.

-Working in partnership with the Norwegian Railway Directorate, Norske Tog has signed a contract with Site Service for the installation and monitoring of new 4G mobile signal boosters on older train sets in order to provide better cellular coverage on board.
 A mobile signal booster fitted to the train captures the mobile coverage provided by operators on the outside of the train, amplifies the signals and re-transmits them as traditional mobile coverage inside the train.
 This is a technological solution that is considered to be better and more stable than alternative Wi-Fi solutions.
 For passengers, this will mean that it is possible to stream video and use the internet for work and pleasure provided that there is adequate coverage outside the train.

 Both Telenor and Telia have also conducted tests that have proved that the signal boosters are providing improved coverage and higher data rates on board the trains.
 Reporting its findings, Telenor writes that ‘with the repeater, the signal has been raised to the perfect level throughout the entire train’.